Taveuni: History

 In 1643, Abel Tasman became the first European to sight Taveuni.
-Visibility was poor and he mistook the peaks of Taveuni to be separate islands.
-Historically, Vuna was considered to be the paramount village on Taveuni when the Tui Cakau (Ratu Yavala) resided there, but tribal warfare eventually established the supremacy of Somosomo.
+Visibility was poor, and he mistook the peaks of Taveuni for separate islands.
+Historically, Vuna was considered the paramount village on Taveuni when the Tui Cakau (Ratu Yavala) resided there, but tribal warfare eventually established the supremacy of Somosomo.
 In the late 1860s, the Tongan warlord Enele Ma'afu, who had conquered the Lau Islands, was defeated by the Tui Cakau's army in a skirmish at Somosomo.
-Several islands that sided with Ma'afu were sold by the Tui Cakau at that time to European settlers in punishment, and their inhabitants were moved to Taveuni.
-The villages of Lovonivonu and Kanacea are populated by their descendants.
+Several islands that sided with Ma'afu were sold by the Tui Cakau at that time to European settlers as punishment, and their inhabitants were moved to Taveuni.
+The villages of Lovonivonu and Kanacea are populated with their descendants.

 In fact, Enele Ma'afu was not defeated by the Tui Cakau's army as stated above.
 He was in Tonga at that time.
-In July 1862: Ma’afu went for a visit to Tonga with Tui Bua to seek resolution about his campaign in Fiji with Tongan Parliament.
-During his absence, Wainiqolo, one of his lieutenants waged war on Golea.
+In July 1862, Ma’afu went for a visit to Tonga with Tui Bua to seek resolution about his campaign in Fiji with the Tongan Parliament.
+During his absence, Wainiqolo, one of his lieutenants, waged war on Golea.
 Wainiqolo was shot dead on the beach at Wairiki and the Tongans were slaughtered.

 Wainiqolo had taken Tui Cakau prisoner when Golea was involved in an internal Cakaudrove campaign.
-It was an opportune time by Wainiqolo to initiate his campaign whilst Golea was involved in an internal struggle on Vanualevu.
+It was an opportune time for Wainiqolo to initiate his campaign whilst Golea was involved in an internal struggle on Vanualevu.
 Ma’afu never forgave Wainiqolo for the act that he did and removed all land allocated to him.
 Historians saw this anger as confirmation that Ma’afu was not part of the Wainiqolo plot to conquer Tui Cakau while he was away in Tonga.
 The unprovoked attack by Wainiqolo was regarded by the Tui Cakau as cancelling his obligation to respect the right of Ma’afu to islands which had been formerly part of Cakaudrove chiefdom.
 Golea proceeded to resell the whole of Vanuabalavu to Europeans.

 On 3 February 1865, a Court of Arbitration was convened by British Consul Jones who handed down the Court's decision that Ma’afu was the lawful owner of Vanuabalavu and associated islands.
-Ma’afu immediately executed an affidavit the following day to the effect that Vanuabalavu and all the other lands given to him.
-The life of Enele Ma'afu the Tui Lau has been documented in "Summary of Key Historical Events".
+Ma’afu immediately executed an affidavit the following day stating that Vanuabalavu and all the other lands given to him.
+The life of Enele Ma'afu the Tui Lau has been documented in the "Summary of Key Historical Events".
 Na Tikina Makawa o Vuna was not defeated by Somosomo as the above statement reads.
-In fact, historically Taveuni was owned and controlled by two distinct Chieftainship, Tikina o Vuna from the south, and one on the north of Taveuni.
-The Tui Cakau has his land over water opposite Taveuni island and the central part of Taveuni.
+In fact, historically, Taveuni was owned and controlled by two distinct Chieftainship, Tikina o Vuna from the south, and one in the north of Taveuni.
+The Tui Cakau has his land across water from Taveuni island and the central part of Taveuni.

 In 1876, a 2.4 m horse tramway was constructed on the Selia Levu estate to transport sugar cane to a mill.